lynaghk/zmq-async/README.markdown

 ((:shutdown context))
 ```

-which will close all ZeroMQ sockets and core.async channels associated with the context.
+which will close all ZeroMQ sockets and core.async channels associated with the context and stop both threads.

 ## Caveats

 + The `recv` ports provided to the library should never block on writes, otherwise the async message pump thread will block and no messages will be able to go through that context in either direction.
-  This may be enforced in the future with an exception (once if core.async provides a mechanism for asking ports if they will ever block).
+  This may be enforced in the future with an exception (once core.async provides a mechanism for checking if a port can ever block).
-+ The ZeroMQ thread will drop messages on the floor if they are not accepted by the ZeroMQ socket.
++ The ZeroMQ thread will drop messages on the floor rather than blocking trying to handoff to a socket.

 ## Architecture